 Will the First Time Home Buyer Incentive really help?

-Critics have questioned the value of the First Time Home Buyer Incentive, arguing that it will do little to help home buyers in Canada’s priciest housing markets – those people who need the incentive the most.
-The incentive was originally capped at $480,000, but Trudeau made an election promise to increase the threshold in Toronto, Vancouver and Victoria to $789,000.
-According to the RE/MAX Housing Affordability Report, this is where home prices in these cities sat in 2019, and where they’re expected to go in 2020:
+Critics have questioned the value of the FTHBI, arguing that it will do little to help homebuyers in Canada’s priciest housing markets – those people who need the incentive the most.
+The first iteration of the incentive was originally capped at $480,000.
+According to the RE/MAX Canadian Housing Market Outlook Report, this is where home prices in these cities sat in 2020, and where they’re expected to go in 2021:

-Furthermore, media is reporting that only one-third of applicants for the incentive were from Canada’s largest cities, and home buyers don’t seem too keen on the idea of the government having a stake in their home.
+Furthermore, media had reported that only one-third of applicants for the incentive were from Canada’s largest cities, and homebuyers don’t seem too keen on the idea of the government having a stake in their home.

-RE/MAX’s Housing Affordability Report reveals that home buyers are employing some creative measures to assist with their purchase, including co-ownership, multiple families residing in a traditionally single-family home, and financial assistance from parents.
+RE/MAX’s 2021 Housing Affordability Report revealed that homebuyers were employing some creative measures to assist with their purchase, including co-ownership, multiple families residing in a traditional single-family home, and financial assistance from parents.